1. OVERVIEW OF

 Ex.

-//The building class is declared, it will serve as the base for two derived classes.
+it will serve as the base for two derived classes.

 Class building